magit/magit.vc/screenshots/index.md

 action.
 When an argument takes a value, then that is read from the user, when appropriate with completion.

-Usually arguments are just used once, when you later enter the same popup again, then it is not enabled anymore, but it is possible to save the arguments you want to be used by default.
+Usually arguments are just used ones, when you later enter the same popup again, then it is not enabled anymore, but it is possible to save the arguments you want to be used by default.